ISUgenomics/bioinformatics-workbook/dataAnalysis/phylogenetics/00-finding-orthologs-uisng-orthoMCL.md

 ### Running OrthoMCL program

-Since we don't want to setup/configure a MySQL server we will use a `docker` container (using the `singularity` program) for running.
-We will also use another container with all the OrthoMCL programs installed in it.
+Since we don't want to manually install the orthoMCL program and run, We will use the singularity container (made by ISU-HPC) .

 ```
 module load singularity